YassKhazzan/openperplex_python_library/README.md

 - `query`: The search query or question.
 - `date_context`: String Optional date for context (format: "today is 8 of october and time is 4 PM" or "YYYY-MM-DD HH:MM AM/PM").
 If empty, the current date of the API server is used.
 - `location`: Country code for search context.
 Default is "us".
-- `pro_mode`: Boolean to enable or disable pro mode.
-Default is False.
+- `model`: Model to use for the search.
+Options are "o3-mini-medium", "o3-mini-high", "gpt-4o", or "gpt-4o-mini"(default).
 - `response_language`: Language code for the response.
 Default is "auto" (auto-detect).
 - `answer_type`: Type of answer format.
 Options are "text" (default), "markdown", or "html".
-- `verbose_mode`: Boolean to enable or disable verbose mode.
-Default is False.
 - `search_type`: Type of search to perform (general or news).
 Default is "general".
 - `return_citations`: Boolean to indicate whether to return citations.
 Default is False.
 - `return_sources`: Boolean to indicate whether to return sources.
 Default is False.